 This edited collection takes a lifecourse and generational perspective covering theory, including posthumanism and strong structuration theory, and methodology, including digital and cross-disciplinary methods.
 It presents a series of case studies on topics such as intergenerational connections, work-life balance, transnational families, digital storytelling and mobile parenting.

 It will give students, researchers and practitioners a variety of tools to make sense of how ICTs are used, appropriated and domesticated in family life.
 These tools allow for an informed and critical understanding of ICTs and family dynamics.

 Barbara Barbosa Neves is Lecturer/Assistant Professor of Sociology at the University of Melbourne and studies digital technologies and social inequalities.
 She is a board member of the Family Research Committee within the International Sociological Association.

 Cláudia Casimiro is Assistant Professor of Sociology at ISCSP and full member researcher at CIEG, University of Lisbon and undertakes research on family violence, gender, digital technologies and online dating.

-Theoretical perspectives on technology and society: Implications for understanding the relationship between ICTs and family life ~ Natasha Mauthner and Karolina Kazimerczak;
+Theoretical perspectives on technology and society: implications for understanding the relationship between ICTs and family life ~ Natasha Mauthner and Karolina Kazimierczak

-Recursive approaches to technology adoption, families, and the life course: actor-network theory and strong-structuration theory ~ Geoffrey Mead and Barbara Neves;
+Recursive approaches to technology adoption, families, and the life course: actor-network theory and strong-structuration theory ~ Geoffrey Mead and Barbara Barbosa Neves

-Permeability of Work-family Borders: Effects of ICTs on Work-family Conflict in the childcare stage in Japan ~ Yuka Sakamoto;
+Permeability of work-family borders: effects of information and communication technologies on work-family conflict at the childcare stage in Japan ~ Yuka Sakamoto

 “Well-written, thorough and up to date, this is an essential book for both graduate and post-graduate students and all professionals who wish to improve their knowledge on ICT and family relationships today.”
 Fausto Amaro, University of Lisbon